rozek/node-red-rest-service-examples/README.md

 ![](examples/file-management-I.png)
 ![](examples/file-management-II.png)

-In order to use this store, simply import its [flow](examples/file-management.json) into your Node-RED workspace and deploy.
+In order to use this kind of file management, simply import its [flow](examples/file-management.json) into your Node-RED workspace and deploy.
+Out-of-the-box, its HTTP endpoints are accessible for everybody - if you need to protect them, you may add one of the mechanisms shown in the author's [Authentication and Authorization Examples](https://github.com/rozek/node-red-authorization-examples).

 > For this example to work, a folder named `file-management` has to be created in the working directory of your Node-RED instance.